armaber/articles/PCITree/brief.md

 *Base address registers* are computed with `CM_Get_First_Log_Conf` and `CM_Get_Res_Des_Data` Win32APIs.

-* `Win32_PnPAllocatedResource, Win32_DeviceMemoryAddress` associators lead to false
+* `Win32_PnPAllocatedResource, Win32_DeviceMemoryAddress` associators lead to noise:
-positives: the BARs are not unique, 64-bit BARs are truncated to 32-bit.
+  the BARs are not unique, 64-bit BARs are truncated to 32-bit.

 For brevity, `MEM_RESOURCE` structure is marked as *unsafe*: `MD_Alloc_Base`, `MD_Alloc_End` are padded.